stellar/java-stellar-anchor-sdk/docs/03 - Implementing the Anchor Server/README.md

 ### Step 4 - Implement The Remmitances Receiving Party Without Quotes

+> Note: if quotes are mandatory for your use-case, please skip to step 5.

 Now we introduce the Platform's Remittances flow ([SEP-31]) for Receiving Anchors that's part of the flow `Sending Client -> Sending Anchor -> Receiving Anchor -> Receiving Client`.
-The Platform implements all the API standards that [SEP-31] riquires to be interoperable with any [SEP-31] Sending Anchor, and it relies on the Anchor Server to implement the core business logic of the flow, which includes:
+The Platform implements all the API standards that [SEP-31] requires to be interoperable with any [SEP-31] Sending Anchor, and it relies on the Anchor Server to implement the core business logic of the flow, which includes:
 - Registering into the [Events] queue service to watch for incoming `TransactionsEvents` containing updates in the transaction status.
 Keep in mind that you need to provide/deploy a queue service for this to work.
 - Implementing the [Callback API] `GET /fee` endpoint to return the fee for the transaction.

 The platform will also need access to the queue service and a database.

-> Note: if you need quotes for your use-case, please skip to step 5.

 #### Configuring Step 4